MicrosoftDocs/azure-devops-docs/docs/boards/includes/discussion-tip.md

 ::: moniker-end

 ::: moniker range="azure-devops"

 ### Save a comment without saving the work item

-If you only have permissions to add to the Discussion of a work item, then you can do so by saving comments.
+If you only have permissions to add to the **Discussion** of a work item, then you can do so by saving comments.
 This permission is controlled by Area Path nodes and the **Edit work item comments in this node** permission.
 To learn more, see [Set work tracking permissions, Create child nodes, modify work items under an area or iteration path](../../organizations/security/set-permissions-access-work-tracking.md#set-permissions-area-path).

 Once comments are saved, there is no need to save the work item.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Discussion section, save comment.](../work-items/media/view-add/save-comments-discussion-control.png)

+> [!NOTE]
+> When you save changes made to the **Discussion** control, only the comment is saved.
+No [work item rules](../../organizations/settings/work/rule-reference.md) defined for the work item type execute.

 ::: moniker-end